kaslusimoes/MSc-Thesis/source/25_entropicdynamics.md

 ## Entropic Dynamics {#sec:entropicdynamics}

-The idea of entropic dynamics has started with work from Ariel Caticha [for a pedagogical review see e.g. @Caticha2012].
-It was created as a tool to recover the laws of physics as rules of inference - which is still being pursued, as one can see in [@Ipek2018].
+The idea of entropic dynamics has started with work from Ariel Caticha [for a pedagogical review see e.g. @Caticha2012 as a tool to recover the laws of physics as rules of inference.
 However, the idea has proven to be a powerful concept in other areas as well.
 For example, [@Alves2016] has described the existence of sympatric multiculturalism of societies using this rationale.

 Here we follow [@Cesar2014; @Alves2015; @Alves2016; @Alves2018] and use Entropic Dynamics to describe a model for agents learning how to classify vectors into two groups.